Explainer

 Guac Dashboard

-The Guac Dashboard is where Guac Photo Booth firmware information can be found.
-This firmware manages hardware connections within the booth, such as the printer and LED ring.
-Firmware updates bring performance improvements and new features, and can be downloaded and installed directly from the Guac Dashboard.
+The Guac Dashboard shows firmware information for the Guac Photo Booth.
+This firmware manages hardware connections inside the booth, such as the printer and LED ring.

-Learn more about the Guac Dashboard and updating your Guac Photo Booth firmware.
+Learn more about the Guac Dashboard.

 What To Know